-Now that we’re cruising aboard the QE2, everybody wonders whether we’ll reach the promised destination of a return to economic normality.
+Now that we’re all cruising aboard the QE2, I wonder whether we’ll reach the promised destination of a return to economic normality.
 The cost of this return however, is the value of the dollar and whether we’ll be able to afford anything at all after we’re done.
 There’s been growing concern about the validity of the economic data coming from the Federal Government, especially in terms of consumer prices.
 The Federal Reserve has kept interest rates at all-time lows under the mantra that the Consumer Price Index is .1%, exclusive of food and energy.
 Apparently the Fed believes that the rest of us don’t eat and don’t have to buy gas, so we can stay home on our extreme diets.
 I’ve heard people say that food prices are rising, and I believe that they will if they aren’t already, but nobody can seem to say how much.

 So we’re going to put it to the test and track the prices of commonly used household items in the PracticalDad BOG (Boots on the Ground) Index.
 The BOG Index will measure, monthly, the prices of selected grocery items in a simple, straightforward format.
 What do we actually buy and what’s happening to the price?
 It’s actually not difficult to do provided that you have some rules in place at the outset and then follow them scrupulously; the key is to keep it simple and consistent.